tomverran/wowlook/README.md

 As such this library generates simple (maybe _too_ simple) SVG charts.
 An example of use can be found in `jvm/.../Examples.scala`

-### To do

-- An actually working distribution graph
-- A line graph, used as the basis for the above
-- A key so you can see what the series are
-- Some actual tests of some description
-- Better use of CSS classes

 ### Screenshots

 These are screenshots of the examples in `jvm/.../Examples.scala`